ducphan122/spring-food-ordering-system/Readme.md

 ## How to run the project

-- we use mvn clean install to build and install the jar file to the local maven repository
+- we use mvn clean install to build and install the jar file.
+You can also build each service separately by running mvn clean install at each service folder.
 - use depgraph-maven-plugin to generate the dependency graph: mvn com.github.ferstl:depgraph-maven-plugin:aggregate -DcreateImage=true -DreduceEdges=false -Dscope=compile "-Dincludes=com.spring.food.ordering.system:*"
+- For locally purpose.
+After running all docker compose.
+Open each service/container folder -> run command: mvn spring-boot:run (comment the build steps in pom.xml for faster build time)

 ### Installation
 - make sure the database is created and running.
 Database name should be postgres.
 Use PgAdmin to check for database.
 Use Dbeaver to connect to database.